 SQL Server In-Memory OLTP is a powerful engine integrated into the SQL Server Engine (version 2014 and later), optimized for Online Transaction Processing (OLTP).
-This article helps you getting started with this amazing technology.
+This article helps you getting started with SQL Server In-Memory OLTP and it is the first part in a series of articles focusing on SQL Server In-Memory OLTP.

 An Introduction to SQL Server In-Memory OLTP